robleigh1991/Nuxt4-Stalker-Portal/README.md

 [![Vue 3](https://img.shields.io/badge/Vue-3-4FC08D?logo=vue.js&labelColor=2C3E50)](https://vuejs.org/)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0-3178C6?logo=typescript&labelColor=1E3A8A)](https://www.typescriptlang.org/)

+> ⚠️ **IMPORTANT LEGAL DISCLAIMER**
+>
+> This software is provided **FOR EDUCATIONAL AND DEVELOPMENT PURPOSES ONLY**.
+>
+> - This application is a technical demonstration and learning tool for streaming protocols and modern web development practices
+> - Users are **solely responsible** for ensuring they have proper legal rights and licenses for any content they access
+> - The developers and contributors of this project **do not condone or support** piracy or unauthorized content distribution
+> - This software does **NOT** provide, host, or distribute any content - it is simply a player interface
+> - Users must comply with all applicable copyright laws and terms of service in their jurisdiction
+> - Commercial use or distribution of this software for accessing unauthorized content is **strictly prohibited**
+> - By using this software, you agree to use it only with content you have legal rights to access
+>
+> **The authors and contributors accept NO liability for misuse of this software.**

 A modern, high-performance IPTV streaming application built with Nuxt 3, featuring support for multiple providers (Stalker Portal & Xtream Codes), virtual scrolling for optimal memory usage, and a Netflix-inspired UI.

+## ⚖️ Legal Notice

+### Terms of Use

+By accessing or using this software, you acknowledge and agree to the following:

+1. **Educational Purpose**: This software is intended solely for educational, development, and testing purposes to demonstrate modern web technologies and streaming protocols.

+2. **Content Responsibility**: You are solely responsible for:
+   - Ensuring you have legal rights to access any content through this application
+   - Complying with all applicable copyright laws and regulations
+   - Respecting intellectual property rights of content creators
+   - Adhering to terms of service of any streaming providers you connect to

+3. **No Content Provided**: This application does NOT:
+   - Provide any streaming content
+   - Host any media files
+   - Distribute copyrighted material
+   - Include or link to unauthorized content sources

+4. **No Warranty**: This software is provided "AS IS" without warranty of any kind, either express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.

+5. **Limitation of Liability**: In no event shall the authors or copyright holders be liable for any claim, damages, or other liability arising from the use or misuse of this software.

+6. **Acceptable Use**: You may use this software only for:
+   - Personal development and learning
+   - Testing streaming protocols
+   - Connecting to services you have legitimate subscriptions to
+   - Educational research and demonstration

+7. **Prohibited Use**: You may NOT use this software for:
+   - Accessing copyrighted content without proper authorization
+   - Circumventing digital rights management (DRM) systems
+   - Commercial piracy or unauthorized distribution
+   - Any illegal activities

+### Developer Responsibility Statement

+The developers of this project:
+- Do not operate, manage, or have any affiliation with IPTV services
+- Do not endorse any specific IPTV provider or service
+- Provide this software as a technical demonstration only
+- Encourage users to support content creators through legal channels
+- Reserve the right to refuse support for any usage that violates these terms

+### Compliance

+Users must ensure their use of this software complies with:
+- Local, national, and international copyright laws
+- Digital Millennium Copyright Act (DMCA) or equivalent legislation in their jurisdiction
+- Terms of service of any streaming providers they connect to
+- All applicable intellectual property rights

+**If you do not agree with these terms, you must not use this software.**

 ## ✨ Features